Biology, B.A., B.S.

-The biology program prepares students for leading positions in a wide range of careers improving human welfare and environmental stewardship.
-Students may individualize their degree program by specializing in areas that focus on biomolecular processes, ecology and evolutionary biology, general studies for preprofessional programs, or teacher certification.
+The biology program prepares students for leading positions in a wide range of careers that improve human welfare and environmental stewardship.
+Students can customize their program by specializing in areas that focus on biomolecular processes, ecology and evolutionary biology, general studies for preprofessional programs, or teacher certification.

-A master of science in biology is also available.
-For details, visit gvsu.edu/grad/biology/.
+An undergraduate minor and a master of science in biology are also available.